aomlomics/FAIReSheets/README.md

 #### Create Key
 1. Under the service account you created, click "Add Key" and select "JSON".
 2. This will download a JSON file with the credentials to your computer. **DO NOT SHARE THIS PUBLICLY**.
-3. Copy or Move this JSON file into the FAIReSheets project directory.
+3. Copy or Move this JSON file into the FAIReSheets root project directory.

 #### Grant Access to Service Account
 1. The service account has an email address (e.g., `service-account-name@data-templates.iam.gserviceaccount.com`).